Visual & Cognitive

 The Best Athletes Have the Best Visual and Cognitive Performance

-What these studies and many others demonstrate is that on field outcomes are the result of decisions made from the interpretation and integration of visual sensory inputs.
-Further, those who wish to improve on-field outcomes should seek to improve the foundational skills of visual integration, neural processing, and binocular and monocular sensory processes (Kirschen & Laby, 2011).
+Studies have demonstrated that on field outcomes are the result of decisions made from the interpretation and integration of visual sensory inputs.
+Those who wish to improve on-field outcomes should seek to improve the foundational skills of visual integration, neural processing, and binocular and monocular sensory processes (Kirschen & Laby, 2011).

-For those hoping to increase their own on-field outcomes, there is good news.
+There is good news.
 Just like any other set of muscles, your eyes can be trained.
 Peer reviewed research has shown that the visual cognitive functions that set elite athletes apart from the pack can be improved through training.
-Moreover, improved visual cognitive skills translate to improved on-field outcomes and better athletic performance.
-By improving the foundational monocular and binocular processes, neural processing, and visual integration skills that culminate in athletic performance, an athlete’s true potential can be unlocked

 How does reflexion work?